infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTAUDIOMANAGER.md

 ###### name : str

-The name the audio will be saved with.
-Will have to be used later in order to play the audio.
+The name the audio got saved with.

 ###### pause : bool | None = None